acostello34/acostello34.github.io/two.md

 * the witcher, the last witch
 * the mathematical experience
-* a history of methematics
+* a history of mathematics
-* various textbooks for classes
+* various textbooks for my classes

 ## most recent movies and tv shows I've watched